itaisteinherz/netoani.com/content/blog/getting-started-with-cloud-cost-optimization-on-aws/index.md

 ## Prologue

 I'm a long-time user of AWS, and have been a cloud computing advocate for quite some time.
 However, it seems to me like cost optimization is a part of cloud computing which doesn't get the attention it deserves.
-As I'm going to speak at [AWS Community Day Tel Aviv](https://awscommunitydaytelaviv2019.splashthat.com) about it, I also wanted to write a blogpost on the subject.
+As I'm going to speak at [AWS Community Day Tel Aviv](https://awscommunitydaytelaviv2019.splashthat.com) about it, I also wanted to write a post on the subject.

 This article will be an introduction to cost optimization (focused on AWS, as that's the cloud provider I'm most familiar with), with the end goal being to give you some inspiration on how you can look differently at your own cloud bills and cut down on costs.